caiks/TBOT01/README.md

 ros2 run TBOT01 controller data003.bin 250 1000

 ```
 Now the turtlebot moves between rooms more freely, although it tends to be a little indecisive in corners, especially around the rubbish bin in room 3.
 After 12 minutes it has visited all of them.

+Note that because the left-right preference switches randomly (with the given timescale) the runs are not reproducible at all after the first turn.

 Again we can examine the statistics,
 ```